(b. 22 January 1916, Angers – d. 22 May 2013, Paris).

 In addition to the works listed below, Prof. Dutilleux composed a radio score in the 1940s and incidental music for four plays from the 1940s–50s, as well as several minor orchestral, chamber and vocal works and arrangements of music by Jehan Alain and Albert Roussel.

-His primary publisher is Alphonse Leduc, but Éditions Durand-Salabert-Eschig is the publisher of some of his early works and Schott Music is the publisher of several of his late works.
+His primary publisher is Alphonse Leduc, but Éditions Durand-Salabert-Eschig is the publisher of some of his early music and Schott Music is the publisher of his late music.

 SELECT LIST OF WORKS